j-5-s/sprintcontractchange/README.md

 ### How does it work?

 I run a cronjob daily and pull down the latest copy.
 I then use git to check for changes and if there are I commit and push to this repo.

+Checkout the [history page here](https://github.com/jamescharlesworth/sprintcontractchange/commits/master/legal_terms_privacy_popup.shtml) for updates.
+Each commit is a change.